ko-ichi-h/khcoder/README.md

 ## How to run source code of KH Coder on Windows

 1. Download & install Perl: http://strawberryperl.com/
-2. git clone this repository
+2. Fork and clone this repository
 3. Download \*.exe file (Winzip self-extractor) of KH Coder 3 from http://khc.sourceforge.net/en/
 4. Unzip the downloaded file into the clone directory
 5. Open command prompt window and go to the clone directory, type "perl kh_coder.pl", and hit "Enter" key